kmewrd/ai-fun/README.md

 - VS Code

 ### Future Additions & Improvements
-- Add an "I'm Feeling Lucky" button that generates an idea based on a random genre and selection from a bank of themes.
+- Add a "Surpise Me" button that generates an idea based on a random genre and selection from a bank of themes.
-- Add local storage to view results on refresh.